Atlas975/Notes/Databases/Database_normalisation.md

 ___
 # Database normalisation

-- Process of organising data in way that minimises data redundancy and
+- Process of organising data in way that minimises data redundancy and dependency
+- Increases data